Scottish Water investing in Ardersier

 - Installing a new underground pipeline to transfer waste water from these developments to Ardersier Waste Water Treatment Works.

 - Installing ultra violet treatment equipment within the existing site - this will improve the disinfection of the waste water which comes into the facility.
 While the Ardersier waste water treatment works has served the area well for many years, we are required by our environmental regulator, Scottish Environment Protection Agency (SEPA), to improve the quality of the treated water which is safely returned to the environment.
 The main reason for doing this is to protect the bottlenose dolphins and help improve the quality of the water in the Moray Firth.
-Work on installation of the ultra violet treatment equipment has now commenced.
-This follows confirmation that all pre-commencement planning conditions – set by Highland Council – have been satisfied.

 - Extending the existing outfall pipe, near Fort George, by 300 metres - this will take the discharge of treated waste water further out to sea and into deeper water.